MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 # Executing a Reconnaissance attack

-This Reconnaissance Playbook explains the process of how to use real-world, publicaly available hacking and attack tools against threat detections and security alerts services of Azure ATP.
+This Reconnaissance Playbook explains the process of how to use real-world, publicly available hacking and attack tools against threat detections and security alerts services of Azure ATP.

 Other phases of the Azure ATP Attack Simulation Playbook: